Explanation and Use of Uncertainty Quantified by Bayesian Neural Network Classifiers for Breast Histopathology Images: Data set and methods

 \subsubsection{Adaptive activation}

 The weights and bias of a perceptron in a neural network perform a linear transformation of the inputs.
 The output of this linear transformation is passed to an activation function that determines if a particular perceptron is activated for a given input.
 A non-linear activation function is a key component of a neural network, which enables it to learn complex functions with a small number of perceptrons.
 However, this nonlinearity of the activation function is known to introduce problems such as exploding or vanishing gradients.
 Thus, there is a trade-off between the learning capabilities vs training complexities of a perceptron, which can be optimized.
 To achieve this, we modify the Bayesian-CNN by introducing a learnable stochastic activation function that adapts to the training data.
 Such adaptivity in the context of other machine learning models has been reported in the literature \cite{qian2018adaptive,dushkoff2016adaptive}, in which the learnable parameter is deterministic.
 In this work, we introduce a probabilistic learning parameter for the adaptivity of Bayesian-CNN.\\ This adaptive activation function contains a probabilistic parameter that is learned during the training of the neural network.
 To this end, a trainable probabilistic hyperparameter ($\alpha$) is introduced in the activation functions of a Bayesian--CNN and the resulting network is the modified Bayesian--CNN.
-The details of the proposed adaptive activation function are given below. where,\\ $ f_k(x^{k-1}) = w^k x^{k-1} + b^k $\\ $\sigma$ is the activation function\\ $\alpha$ is the probabilistic hyperparamter that can be trained \\ $w$ and $b$ are the weights and bias of the $k^{th}$ layer and $x^{k-1}$ is the output from the previous layer of the neural network.\\
+The details of the proposed adaptive activation function are given below.